HuiZeng/Image-Adaptive-3DLUT/README.md

 Python3, requirements.txt

 ### Build
-For pytorch 0.4.1:
+By default, we use pytorch 0.4.1:

     cd trilinear
     sh make.sh

 For pytorch 1.x:

-    cd trilinear_cpp

-specify the CUDA_HOME path, then

-    sudo bash setup.sh

 ### Training
 #### paired training